chaunguyen3rd/workshop-01-wordpress-deployment-on-eks/content/2-Prerequisite/2.1-createec2/2.1.5-createec2linux/_index.md

 7. Click **View all instances** to return to the list of EC2 instances.
   ![EC2](/images/2.prerequisite/ws01-createec209.png)

-Next, we will create EFS for EKS cluster connect to later.
+Next, we will configure our EC2 linux bastion host.